MisakiTaro0414/BUTD/README.md

 Please edit the variable checkpoint to the best checkpoint file path in python file to perform evaluation.
 Output will include BLEU-1, BLEU-2, BLEU-3, BLEU-4, CIDEr, METEOR and ROUGE-L scores for the best checkpoint file.

 # Inference
 Due to CUDA compatibility issue, we did not manage to obtain end-to-end inference.
 To obtain the bottom-up features, run the inference.ipynb file in Google Colab.
-Please create a folder named "project" in Google Drive and add the content of project folder to that drive.
+Please create a folder named "project" in Google Drive and add the content of "project" folder to that drive folder.
 After running inference.iypnb file it will save the bounding boxes as .pt in Google Drive.
 Load these boxes in test.py (line 114) and run command ``` python test.py ```.
 This will produce the best captioning of the image.